suasuasuasuasua/nextjs-tutorial/README.md

 using custom fonts which need to be fetched and loaded.

-Google's search engine optimization (SEO) evaluates and ranks the performance of your site base don Google's [Core Web Vitals](https://developers.google.com/search/docs/appearance/core-web-vitals).
+Google's search engine optimization (SEO) evaluates and ranks the performance of your site based on Google's [Core Web Vitals](https://developers.google.com/search/docs/appearance/core-web-vitals).
 Google observes how real uesrs interact with the website, also known as _field data_ as opposed to _lab data_ (don't need to know the nitty-gritty).
 This is